 Have a question?
 Get immediate answers.
 Send us a question via our Contact form: link.
 Or, we're often available for a live chat: click on the green chat window in the bottom corner of your screen.

-The default values in the Input section of the calculator shown below are sample values for the Star Analyser 100 (SA100) grating used with a typical 8" SCT and a small video camera.
+The calculator starts out with sample values for the Star Analyser 100 (SA100) grating used with a typical 8" SCT and a small video camera.
 To use the calculator, replace the sample values with values that describe your own equipment.
 (We recommend the default value of 3 arcseconds in the Seeing field, unless you know that your local conditions specifically call for a different value.)

 NOTE: Using the Star Analyser as an "objective grating" on the front of a DSLR camera lens is a special case.
 Click here to scroll to an objective grating discussion at the bottom of this page.